 Student Conduct & Conflict Resolution is now in the process of recruiting faculty, staff and graduate students for the Student Conduct Committee.

 For faculty, staff and graduate students – The next training to become a Conduct Committee member will occur in the Spring semester, or by request based on availability.
 If you are interested or have any questions regarding the committee please contact Tori Doll.

-For undergraduate students our application period to take the 2020 Spring Student Conduct Committee Training Course opened in September of 2019 and will close in on November 8, 2019.
+For undergraduate students our application period to take the 2021 Spring Student Conduct Committee Training Course opens October 23, 2020 and will close in on November 25, 2020.
 This course is required in order for undergraduate students to participate on the committee.
 This course will be offered in Spring 2021 online and asynchronously to allow for greater flexibility in course planning.